-A California mother received a child support payment that cost her more than the actual check was worth.
+A child support check has resulted in bank fees for a California mother received a child support payment that cost her more than the actual check was worth.
 The woman’s account with the Pleasanton Child Support Services office had a balance of three cents that had not been distributed to her.
 To close the account, the office sent the mother a check.

 Many divorced parents rely on the child support system to collect and distribute money to custodial parents.
 The system allows parents who no longer live with their children to continue providing financial support.
 Family courts often establish child support orders when a couple gets divorced.
 A lawyer with experience handling divorce and child support issues may be able to help a parent get a fair child support order, so they can adequately care for their children.